Phasal strength in A'ingae classifying subordination

 (please use that when you cite this article)

-Published in: Proceedings of the 2023 Annual Meeting on Phonology
+Published in: Proceedings of the 2023 and 2024 Annual Meetings on Phonology

 keywords: dabkowski, cofán, cofan, cofane, kofane, kofán, kofan, ecuador, colombia, amazon, amazonian, amazonian, isolate, phase, cyclic, cyclicity, index, indexed, indexation, faithful, faithfulness, bracket, bracketing, erasure, violation, subordination, subordinator, nominalizer, nominalization, classifier, inflected, inflection, clausal, module, modularity, blocking, dominant, dominance, stress, glottalization, overriding, overwriting, overridden, overwritten, evaluation, functional, categorizing, distributed, morphology, syntax, phonology